mtumilowicz/groovy258-category-mixin-runtime-metaprogramming-workshop/README.md

 ![alt text](img/GroovyInterceptions.png)

 # mixins
-* Runtime mixins let you add a mixin on any type at runtime
-* the instances are not modified, so if you mixin some class into another, there isn’t a third class generated, and methods which respond to A will continue responding to A even if mixed in.
 ```
  class CollegeStudent {
      static { mixin Student, Worker }
  }
 ```
+* it is useful if a class not under control had additional methods
+* in order to enable this capability, Groovy implements a feature called mixin
+* let you add a mixin on any type at runtime
+* the instances are not modified
+    * if you mixin some class into another, there isn’t a third class generated
+    * methods which respond to `A` will continue responding to `A` even if mixed in
 # category
-* There are situations where it is useful if a class not under control had additional methods.
-* In order to enable this capability, Groovy implements a feature called Categories.
-* The mechanics: during compilation, all methods are transformed to static ones with an additional self parameter of the type you supply as the annotation parameter (the default type for the self parameters is Object which might be more broad reaching than you like so it is usually wise to specify a type).
-Properties invoked using 'this' references are transformed so that they are instead invoked on the additional self parameter and not on the Category instance.
 ```
 class Distance {
     def number